viamrobotics/docs/docs/tutorials/projects/guardian.md

 ## Run the program automatically

 One more thing.
-Right now, you have to run the code manually every time you want your guardian to work.
+Right now, you have to run the code manually every time you want your Guardian to work.
 You can also configure Viam to automatically run your code as a [process](/manage/configuration/#processes).

-To be able to run the python script from your Raspberry Pi, you need to install the Python SDK on your Raspberry Pi and copy your code onto the Raspberry Pi.
+To be able to run the Python script from your Raspberry Pi, you need to install the Python SDK on your Raspberry Pi and copy your code onto the Raspberry Pi.

 [`ssh` into your Pi](/installation/prepare/rpi-setup/#connect-with-ssh) and install `pip`: